NelKG/nels-yoga/README.md

 ###  Acknowledgments

-I would to thanks my mentor for his assistance, and the course cordinatro .. i also referenced the github resource of xx
+I would to thanks my mentor for his assistance  His sessions were very helpful and practical.
+ I also referenced the github resource of <https://github.com/kera-cudmore/Bully-Book-Club/blob/main/README.md#W3C-Validator>